Thoracic Imaging Vector

 54. What four tissue types are visible on an x-ray, and how do they appear?

-Air (radiolucent/black), fat (dark grey), soft tissue (grey), and bone (radiopaque/white)
+Air (radiolucent/black), fat (dark grey), soft tissue (grey), and bone (radiopaque/white).

-55. What a CT Angiography?
+55. What is CT Angiography?

 56. What is the most common chest film finding in critically ill patients?